FabianSalcedo3/FabianSalcedo3/README.md

 I'm studying everyday new solutions to my future and chatGPT is not helping..
 Jokes aside, when i'm not coding you can find me playing Basketball 🏀 at the court and surfing 🏄 at the beach.
 #### 🤝  Let's connect and share our coding adventures together!
+(the man in the profile pic it's not me, that's my son)